shurinskiy/bemtree-from-html/README.md

 Type: string

 Where to create the resulting BEM structure.
 Default value: `src/blocks`
+#### omit
+Type: string

+A comma-separated list of class name exceptions.
+If the class name begins with one of the values from this list, it will be ignored.
 #### cwd
 Type: string

 Current working directory.
 Default value: `process.cwd()`